Whether you already love knitting socks, or you’re looking for a new way to give, consider knitting socks for charity

 Second, you’ll find a collection of charitable organizations where you can send your completed socks.

 Basic Socks for Charity: This pattern was designed for the explicit purpose of teaching others to knit socks.
 It creates a simple set of socks to fit a 6 to 8-year-old child.
 This is a terrific first pattern for anyone who wants to try sock knitting for charity.

-Just Your Basic Baby Socks: This is another pattern designed especially for charity.
+Just Your Basic Baby Socks: Just like the preceding pattern, this pattern’s designer created it especially for charity.

 Peter Piper, Blended: This is less a pattern than a technique for blending multiple variegated yarns together in one pair of socks.
-I personally can’t wait to try this, because I have lots of leftover bits of multicolored sock yarn!
+I really wish I had read this post before I tried knitting my own multiple-variegated-yarn socks!

 Cranberry Biscotti: Here’s a striped sock pattern that uses three specific colors of yarn, but you can use this pattern for any three colors of yarn!